 Think about how many people there are out there globally, nearly 8 billion, with, in terms of The Four Body Types, all their different body types.
 Skinny, fat, and every type in between.

 What if all human bodies are born with the same general NUMBER of vertebrae (33) and muscles in the body, usually 650.
 But each human body has different muscle development and muscle mass.
 Meaning some muscles are the bare minimum in terms of development, size, strength, and mass?
+What if mainstream science is wrong and every human being is not born as seen in any Standard Science/Scientific Human Body Anatomy Book body (BT1) diagram/image?

 How would this affect body type and obesity?